cs1302uga/cs1302-styleguide/README.md

 you need to add some text to the end of a configuration file.
 In most cases, this file is stored in your home directory and named `.emacs` -- this is a text file that is literally named `.emacs` (instead of something like `.emacs.txt`).
+From your home directory on Odin, execute the `ls -a` command.
-If you do not have a `~/.emacs` file, then check to see if either `~/.emacs.el` or `~/.emacs.d/init.el` exist; if so, then use one of those files instead.
+This will list files that start with a `.`.
+If you do not have a `~/.emacs` file, then check to see if either `~/.emacs.el` or `~/.emacs.d/init.el` exist; if so, then use one of those files in the steps below.
 If none of these files exist, then we recommend that you create `~/.emacs` and store your configuration settings there.

-Let's assume that you want to store your settings in `~/.emacs`.
-You can open that file with Emacs, even if it does not yet exist -- it will get created when you save it.
-Once open, add the lines we present below to the end of the file (could be the top if it's empty), then save the file and exit Emacs.
-If you did this correctly, then the settings will take effect the next time you launch Emacs.
-One quick way to see if you got it working is to open a `.java` in Emacs and see if it shows line numbers; if so, then you should be good to go!

 **If you do not understand what file you need to create or edit, then please ask your instructor or a TA!
 The following instructions